 1-2x per week is fine

-Invitations: https://www.linkedin.com/inbox/#invitations, If you are actively seeking a lot more potential client connections, then do this: After accepting people, click the "Start a conversation with [NAME]" ... and attached is a sample note:, Video Tutorial
+Invitations: https://www.linkedin.com/inbox/#invitations, Before you connect with people, you may want to vet them first.
+That way you don't end up with spammers, and, have a chance for real relationships., Of, if you already connected, then after accepting people, click the "Start a conversation with [NAME]" ... and attached is a sample note:, Video Tutorial

 Messages: https://www.linkedin.com/inbox/#messages, Video Tutorial